Review

 Typing and Switch Feel

 Razer Orange switches are tactile without being clicky — you feel the bump but your coworkers won’t hear it.
-The 45g actuation force is light enough for speed without causing fatigue on long writing sessions.
+Actuation is light enough for speed without causing fatigue on long writing sessions.
 If you’re coming from a linear switch keyboard, expect a short adjustment period.

 Hot-swap support means you’re not locked into Oranges forever.
-Pull the switches, drop in whatever you prefer — greens, yellows, or third-party options — no soldering required.
+Pull the switches, drop in whatever you prefer — most standard 3-pin or 5-pin mechanical switches drop straight in, no soldering required.

 Software and Customization